Canada–Turks and Caicos Islands relations: 1990s to present

-Opinions

 Opposition

-Opposition to annexation exist on in both Canada and the Turks and Caicos alike.
-Opponents of annexation cite issues ranging from cultural differences, political concerns over corruption, and foreign policy implications for Canada.
+Opposition to political association exists in both Canada and the Turks and Caicos alike.
+Opponents of association cite issues ranging from cultural differences, political concerns over corruption, and foreign policy implications for Canada.

-Following a 2009 report from a UK commission of inquiry, the British government suspended self-government for the islands over findings of significant corruption in the Turks and Caicos' government.
+After a 2009 report from a UK commission of inquiry, the British government suspended self-government for the islands over findings of significant corruption in the Turks and Caicos' government.
 The Premier of the islands, Michael Misick, resigned in the wake of the suspension and was viewed as a central component to dispensing political favours to other connected elites.
-Critics contend that issues such as these with self-government, the second time it has occurred in the history of the territory, would make the Turks and Caicos an unsuitable candidate for inclusion in Canada's strong democratic values.
+Critics contend that issues such as those with self-government, the second time it has occurred in the history of the territory, would make the Turks and Caicos an unsuitable candidate for inclusion in Canada's strong democratic values.

 Canada has maintained a foreign policy as a peacekeeping middle power, and its commitment to multiculturalism and multilateralism has led some to decry expansionist policies as inconsistent with these values.
-Supporters counter that annexation would not occur without the consent of the islands' population, and thus would be in furtherance of, rather than a detriment to, Canada's values of multiculturalism.
+Supporters counter that association would not occur without the consent of the islands' population and thus would be in furtherance of, rather than detrimental to, Canada's values of multiculturalism.

-Proposed methods of union
+Proposed methods of political association

 There are multiple proposals for political union, all with certain supporters and detractors, and many variations within each.
-In every method, the consent of at least the federal Canadian Parliament and the governing authorities of the Turks and Caicos would be necessary for annexation.
-Thus, overwhelming public support in both countries would have to support annexation for it to occur.
+In every method, the consent of at least the federal Canadian Parliament and the governing authorities of the Turks and Caicos would be necessary for association.
+Thus, overwhelming public support in both countries would have to support political association for it to occur.
 The United Kingdom would be involved in these negotiations; however, the official position of the UK Government has been to support the self-determination of its overseas territories, and thus would not prevent the Turks and Caicos from becoming a part of Canada if the citizens of the islands supported that move.
 This position was reaffirmed by the British Foreign and Commonwealth Office with respect to the Turks and Caicos in 1987.

-All methods of annexation would require an amendment to the Canadian Constitution.